Series: Madison Cruz Mystery #5

 “Is that new?
 You’ve never applied an S.O.B. fee to any of my gigs before.”

 “That’s because you’ve never consented to the really mean, we’re talking law-suit, types of pranks.
 There are fees you don’t usually see because you do the sweet stuff.
-You should see the fees that are racked up when Jen does a strip gig.”
+You should see the fees rack up when Jen does a strip gig.”

 “Strip gigs rack up fees?”

-“They do when I’m the one booking it.
+“They do when I’m the one booking ’em.
 There’s the scumbag fee, the goose-bump fee, the zipped-lip fee, the sunburn fee—”